The McDonaldization of justice and the disappearance of fair trial?

-From a comparative perspective, this conference invites consideration of core issues within this theme.
-This might include, for example, the Swiss penal order and other ways of avoiding trial; how the defence is co-opted to provide guarantees that enable other safeguards to be reduced; the broad shift away from judicial and court roles, to a stronger prosecution function; or the role of machine learning (AI) in criminal justice.
+From a comparative perspective, this conference invited consideration of core issues within this theme of McDonaldization.
+This included: how the defence is co-opted to provide guarantees that enable other safeguards to be reduced; the broad shift away from judicial and court roles, to a stronger prosecution function; ways of avoiding trial; the role of technology in new modes of trial; and machine learning (AI) in criminal justice.

-This is the 11th conference in the series, the result of a collaboration between the Universities of Basel, Bologna, North Carolina, Warwick and Duke University.
+This was the 11th conference in the series The Future of Adversarial and Inquisitorial Systems, a collaboration between the Universities of Warwick, North Carolina, Bologna, Basel and Duke University.

 Thursday 19th May was devoted to presentations from Early Career Researchers